BIGDATACLOUDSOLUTIONS/DataGenerator/README.md

     ```
     docker compose -f docker/kafka-cluster/docker-compose.yml up
     ```
-6After building the code, you can run the code locally or on docker container
+6. After building the code, you can run the code locally or on docker container
-   <br></br>
-   - **Run locally**: Update the variables of the below script and run the same
-     ```
-     sh -x run_data_generator_locally.sh
-     ```
-      The output will be populated in a folder named generated-files at base location of project
    <br></br>
    - **Run on Docker Container**: Build the image and run the container using docker compose
         1. Build the Docker image: This will build the image and copy the relevant files to the image
            ```